lestoilfante/zabbix-integrations/APC/README.md

 1. Download the `APC-ScrapConnect.php` script and save it to the `ExternalScripts` folder on your Zabbix Server or Proxy (/usr/lib/zabbix/externalscripts/APC-ScrapConnect.php).
 2. Edit `APC-ScrapConnect.php` and add a new line with `#!/usr/bin/php` at the top of the file to allow it to be run directly from the command line.
+3. Make `APC-ScrapConnect.php` executable for user running your Zabbix server/proxy.
-3. Import template `template_APC_SmartConnect.yaml`, assign to UPS Host, set the macros `{$APCSC.USER}` `{$APCSC.PASSWORD}` as per SmartConnect credentials and… and stop, done!
+4. Import template `template_APC_SmartConnect.yaml`, assign to UPS Host, set the macros `{$APCSC.USER}` `{$APCSC.PASSWORD}` as per SmartConnect credentials and… and stop, done!
 The automated discovery will look for the first device registered on SmartConnect that has an IP equal to Host interface defined in Zabbix, or alternatively, if you have multiple devices with the same IP, set the macro `{$APC.SERIAL}` to proceed with discovery by serial number.

+### Notes

+If you get a `Timeout while executing a shell script` or similar error increase your Zabbix Server/Proxy `Timeout` value on .conf file.

 ### Macros used